Daniel-Waiger/Mouse-Brain-CFOS-Analysis/README.md

 # Mouse Brain CFOS Analysis

-This script is designed for analyzing mouse brain sections for CFOS, based on Stardist DAPI nuclei segmentation.
+This script is designed to analyze mouse brain sections for CFOS based on Stardist DAPI nuclei segmentation.
-It was created by Daniel Waiger from the Bio-imaging & Flow Cytometry Core Facility at The Robert H. Smith Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem.
+It was created by Daniel Waiger from the Bio-imaging & Flow Cytometry Core Facility at the Robert H. Smith Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem.

 ## Author